-- 5.294 The Crafts Study Centre is attached to the University for the Creative Arts.
+- 5.295 The Crafts Study Centre is attached to the University for the Creative Arts.
 It is a specialist museum and research centre open to the public.
 The collection includes calligraphy, ceramics, textiles and furniture.
-Nearby is the James Hockey Gallery, a public exhibition space, which presents work of lasting educational importance. - 5.295 The New Ashgate Gallery, in the Waggon Yard car-park is run by a charitable trust, which seeks to support local artists in all media. - 5.296 The Memorial Hall, just outside the town centre, has been a well-used venue for concerts and drama.
+Nearby is the James Hockey Gallery, a public exhibition space, which presents work of lasting educational importance. - 5.296 The New Ashgate Gallery, in the Waggon Yard car-park is run by a charitable trust, which seeks to support local artists in all media. - 5.297 The Memorial Hall, just outside the town centre, has been a well-used venue for concerts and drama.
 There are several similar halls throughout the town, which are used for amateur dramatics.
-Some of these are connected to local churches. - 5.297 The pottery at Wrecclesham is one of the best preserved examples of a Victorian pottery in England.
-The pottery is currently undergoing extensive renovation, which will provide not only space for ceramic based organisations but also public access space for meetings and exhibitions.
+Some of these are connected to local churches. - 5.298 The Grade II listed pottery at Wrecclesham is one of the best preserved examples of a Victorian pottery in England.
+The pottery has undergone extensive renovation, which provides space for ceramic based organisations with public access space for meetings and exhibitions.
 The unique buildings are being sympathetically restored and already provide a centre for excellence in ceramics and other crafts and continue the long history of pottery making on site.
-These creative activities are complemented by a growing number of small businesses in the range of refurbished outbuildings and there are plans for a gallery to showcase local artists. - 5.298 Community or village halls in Rowledge, Wrecclesham, Weybourne, Badshot Lea, Hale, North West Farnham, the Bourne, Firgrove and Moor Park are used for community activities throughout the year and are an important cultural resource for the distinct areas of Farnham.
+These creative activities are complemented by a growing number of small businesses in the range of refurbished outbuildings and there are plans for a gallery to showcase local artists. - 5.299 Community or village halls in Rowledge, Wrecclesham, Weybourne, Badshot Lea, Hale, North West Farnham, the Bourne, Firgrove and Moor Park are used for community activities throughout the year and are an important cultural resource for the distinct areas of Farnham.